viniciusoyama/component_party/README.md

 </header>
 ```

-Note that you *must* inherit from ComponentParty::Component::ViewModel in order to be compliant to the internal expected API that a view model must have.
-Also, as everything you pass to a view model is available as a getter method, it is not expected that you override the `initialize` method in your custom view model.
+Note that you *must* inherit from ComponentParty::Component::ViewModel in order to be compliant to the internal API that a view model must have.
+Also, it is not expected that you override the `initialize` method in your custom view model.

-## Using helpers inside your components
+# Using helpers inside your components

-When initializing the view model we also provide two parameters (:h and :helper) so you can have access to rails helpers.
+When initializing the view model we provide two parameters (:h and :helper) so you can access rails helpers.

 As all view model methods are available to your template your will have access to a `h` or `helper` like this:

-### Using helpers inside a template

 ```
 <div class="child">